TopoIogist/sf_patchtracker/README.md

 ## Overview

-This is a small site which tracks patches on fishtest and allows to display curves of lost/won games to visualize how a
+This is a small site which tracks patches on fishtest and allows to display curves of lost/won games to visualize how a patch progresses through fishtest.

 ## Files